2sic/2sxc-docs/2sxc Docs Generator/net-code/data-sources/datasource.md

 1. It can then be connected to a [EntityTypeFilter DataSource](xref:ToSic.Eav.DataSources.EntityTypeFilter) which will limit the data to all `BlogPost` items
 1. We can then connect it to a [Shuffle DataSource](xref:ToSic.Eav.DataSources.Shuffle) to keep 3 random posts

-This can be done both in code as well as in a prepared [Visual Query](xref:Basics.Query.Index).
+This can be done both in code as well as in a prepared [VisualQuery](xref:Basics.Query.VisualQuery.Index).

 ## Queries: Reusable DataSource Wirings